Connect to Harness Container Image Registry Using Docker Connector

 Harness automatically generates the corresponding ID (entity identifier).

-Modify the ID and set it to
+If you want to override the Account-level Connector, modify the ID and set it to

 harnessImage.
 You must use the Id

 Harness gives precedence to the Connector with the

 harnessImageidentifier, and uses it to pull from the Harness Container Image Registry, as opposed to pulling from DockerHub directly.

 Select or enter the following options:

 Select Other (Docker V2 compliant)

 Step 3: Set Up Delegates